Thinkersbluff/CR6Community-Marlin_TB/docs/quick-start/readme.md

 <details>
 <summary><strong>How do I make my own version of the firmware?</summary></strong>
-**FIrst, you need to download a copy of the repository to your local hard drive**, like this:
+**First, you need to download a copy of the repository to your local hard drive**, like this:

 ## 1. Download the Repository to Your Hard Drive
 ### Step-by-step Instructions: